brevzin/cpp_proposals/2806_do_expr/do-expr.md

 The question is: do we need to add an init-hoist feature for `do` expressions (a feature in no small part motivated by pattern matching) if pattern matching could solve it for us?

-We think it's a probably a good hedge to do it anyway.
+We think it's probably a good hedge to do it anyway.
 We'll probably ship `do` expressions first, so the pattern matching paper can simply remove it.

 ### Conditional Lifetime Extension